ng-alynasser/programming-c/README.md

-## A repo that contains examples of learning and practicing C language:
+## Examples of learning and practicing C language:

 1. Fundamentals